SamAinsworth/reproduce-cgo2017-paper/README.md

 $ ck run workflow-from-cgo2017-paper

-Compare with pre-recorded results (expected)
+Compare with pre-recorded results given by tests.

 If unexpected behavior, report to the author